Twinklebear/ChameleonRT/README.md

 ### DirectX Ray Tracing

-If you're on Windows 10 1809, have the 10.0.17763 SDK and a DXR capable GPU you can also run the DirectX Ray Tracing backend.
+If you're on Windows 10 1809 or higher, have the latest Windows 10 SDK installed and a DXR capable GPU you can also run the DirectX Ray Tracing backend.

 To build the DXR backend run CMake with: